cogini/logger_formatter_json/README.md

 A formatter for the Erlang logger application that outputs JSON.

-It formats log messages and logger metadata in JSON format.
+It formats log messages and logger metadata as JSON.
-It suports mapping metadata keys to match naming conventions used by services such as [Datadog](https://www.erlang.org/doc/man/logger_formatter.html) or [Google Cloud](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry#LogSeverity)
+It maps metadata names according naming conventions used by services such as [Datadog](https://www.erlang.org/doc/man/logger_formatter.html) or [Google Cloud](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry#LogSeverity)